monikastrah/431-2020/classes/class11/README.md

 ## What Should I Be Working On?

-1. Minute Paper after Class 11 will be due Wednesday 2020-09-30 at Noon.
+1. [Minute Paper after Class 11](https://github.com/THOMASELOVE/431-2020/blob/master/minutepapers) is due Wednesday 2020-09-30 at Noon.
 2. [Project A](https://thomaselove.github.io/431-2020-projectA/), in particular the Proposal, which is due 2020-10-02.
 You want the version posted 2020-09-27.
 3. Reading: by 2020-10-02, you'll need to have finished the Leek text and chapters 8-9 of Spiegelhalter.

 ## One Last Thing

-TBA.
+We'll look for a moment at [the FiveThirtyEight 2020 Senate Election Forecast](https://projects.fivethirtyeight.com/2020-election-forecast/senate/).

+- If you're interested in more of the details of how these state-wide models work, [visit the methodology here](https://fivethirtyeight.com/methodology/how-fivethirtyeights-house-and-senate-models-work/).
+- FiveThirtyEight's podcasts are helpful to me, too.
+In particular, the [politics podcast](https://fivethirtyeight.com/tag/politics-podcast/) has occasional Model Talk sessions where Nate discusses the models in a lot of detail in what I find to be a compelling way.
+    - from 2020-09-18: "[Why Our Forecast Says Democrats Are Slightly Favored To Win The Senate](https://fivethirtyeight.com/videos/why-our-forecast-says-democrats-are-slightly-favored-to-win-the-senate/)" is most directly relevant to what we'll look at today.